Accreditation is the process by which a certifying body's competency and legitimacy as a neutral third-party are independently evaluated.

 Many of the programs for which we provide certification or verification services require independent accreditation, while others do not.
 In either case, SCS is committed to upholding the highest principles of excellence as a neutral third-party, ensuring that we have the training, understanding, and capabilities to carry out our responsibilities, and operate without conflicts of interest.

-Accreditation Services International (ASI)
+Assurance Services International (ASI)

 - The SCS Forest Conservation Program was accredited as a Certification Body for the Forest Stewardship Council's (FSC) Forest Management, Chain of Custody, and FSC Controlled Wood Certifications.
 Initial accreditation: February 1996.

 - SCS was accredited as a Certification Body for fisheries that meet the Marine Stewardship Council's (MSC) Principles and Criteria for Sustainable Fishing, and for Chain of Custody certification of operations that handle MSC-certified fish.
 Initial accreditation: January 2001.

 - SCS was accredited as a Certification Body to conduct Chain of Custody certifications of operations that handle farmed fish under the Aquaculture Stewardship Council (ASC) Chain of Custody standard.
 Initial accreditation: April 2012.

 - SCS was accredited for the certification of farms that meet the requirements of the Aquaculture Stewardship Council's (ASC) Farm Standards for Abalone, Bivalve, Freshwater Trout, Pangasius, Salmon, Shrimp and Tilapia (worldwide).
 Initial accreditation: March 2014